Debugging Web Applications in .NET using RevDeBug

 The Internet Information Services (IIS) Admin Service is invaluable for publishing applications to the web.
 IIS Admin also controls security checks, which is why it is one of the first places you should look if a security check fails when IIS Admin doesn’t respond.
-This is usually a result of an incomplete installation.
+Such fail is usually a result of an incomplete installation.

 In this situation, you need to verify the service is running in Services and the Administrative Tools menu.
-Removing and re-installing IIS should correct this error, using the Add or Remove Programs control panel.
+Removing and re-installing IIS should correct this error, using the Add or Remove the Programs control panel.
 If an error persists, check the following registry, to ensure the program no longer exists:

 Developers can also disable IIS using the Administrative Tools control panel.
 Once you take either of these steps, restart your machine and verify the security check works this time.